 The other ghost is known as Lady Mary.
 The female ghost is said to be the spirit of Mary, Queen of Scots, who is also credited with haunting several other castles in Scotland.
 Lady Mary is seen in the castle bedrooms of Eilean Donan Castle.

-#10 Drumlanrig Castle (Dumfries and Galloway)
+#10 Restless Spirits of Drumlanrig Castle (Dumfries and Galloway)

 The 17th century Drumlanrig Castle in Dumfriesshire is part of the 120,000 acre Queensberry Estate and is the family home of the Duke and Duchess of Buccleuch and Queensberry.
-It also boasts some rather unique spectres.
+It also boasts some rather unique spirits.